keanemind/keane.github.io/content/about.md

 1\.
 The way the website's header shifts up and down when viewed from a desktop computer, depending on what page visitors are viewing.

 2\.
-The website is a too minimalistic.
+The website is a bit too minimalistic.

 3\.
 It seems that this theme does not support numbered lists, only bulleted lists.
 Typing "1." creates a bullet.

+4\.
+I'm pretty sure now that the header shifts left and right a little too.

+5\.
+I don't want the copyright text at the bottom of the site to be a link.
+Removing the \<a> tag caused its formatting to be different though, and I don't know why.

-I will deal with these shortcomings in time.
+I will deal with all these shortcomings eventually.